I Tried Intermittent Fasting For Three Weeks And Here’s What I Think About It

 2- Fasted State Will Reduce Insulin Level And Promote Fat Burning

-The next reason is a bit scientific which you might not aware is happening inside your body when you eat or fast.
+The next reason on why intermittent fasting for weight loss works is a bit scientific which you might not aware is happening inside your body when you eat or fast.

 When we’re eating, insulin level will rise.
 Insulin’s primary job is to store excess energy as glycogen in the liver and muscles.